ptupitsyn/ptupitsyn.github.io/_posts/2017-02-09-LINQ-vs-SQL-in-Ignite.md

 ```

 This is where LINQ advantage comes from: it is aware of resulting data types and can generate specialized deserialization code, while regular SQL query reads all field values as objects, which causes excessive allocations (`IList` for each row, boxing of value types) and requires type casting.

+# Conclusion

+LINQ is not only much nicer to work with than SQL, it can also be on par or faster when used properly!
+Just don't forget to use `CompiledQuery` when on a hot path.